aashisoni000/ieee-interview/README.md

 ensure you have Python installed by checking the version with python --version.

-Install the NumPy library, which the script relies on for efficient calculations, by running pip install numpy in the terminal.
+Install the NumPy library, by running pip install numpy in the terminal.

 Copy the provided code into a text editor and save it as a .py